 Cavatappi Amatriciana Recipe

-For the cavatappi, look for Barilli Cellentani, or another pasta brand using one of the names given above.
+For the cavatappi, I’d recommend De Cecco.
+Or look for Barilli Cellentani, or another pasta brand using one of the names given above.
 You can use, instead of the cavatappi, buccatanni (more authentic), rigatoni, penne, or conchiglie (little shells).
 Make sure to cook the pasta until just a bit underdone, so that it finishes cooking in the sauce.
 While tossing in the sauce, if you need more liquid, use some of the pasta water, reserved in advance.
 This recipe uses butter and olive oil, instead of just butter.

 3 tbs butter